Smartling/wordpress-localization-plugin/readme.txt

 * Fixed issue with checking translation progress by cron job.

 = 1.2.1 =
-* Added ability to clone content without sendint it to translation.
+* Added ability to clone content without sending it to translation.

 = 1.2.0 =
 * Fixed bug with shortcodes translation when the quotes of attributes could be broken.
 Shortcodes in source strings are masked and any translatable attribute of shortcode is added for translation as a separate string.
 This fix may change source strings sent to Smartling.
 Content should be resend to Smartling to apply fix.